rjsalvadorr/rise-of-the-raps/readme.md

 ---

-- Darrell Walker (one of Brendan Malone's assistant coaches) becomes head coach.
+- Assistant coach Darrell Walker takes over as head coach.
 - The NBA season starts in Toronto, to commemorate the league's 50th anniversary (the first ever NBA game was played in Toronto).

 </MainText>